buzden/sublime-syntax-idris2/README.md

 The theme looks especially good for the Idris 2 programming language with the provided syntax highlighting.

 You can look at a [usage example](with-idris.typ) using the provided `typst` document.

+##

+Thanks for some ideas to
+- vscode plugin for Idris 2
+- sublime syntax for Haskell
+- vim plugin for Idris 2
+- code highlighting theme of Pandoc